DrChic0/economy-simulator/README.md

-BEFORE YOU DO ANYTHING UNZIP ALL THE ZIPPED FOLDERS IN THE SERVICES DIRECTORY YOUR SERVICES DIRECTORY SHOULD LOOK IIKE THIS AFTER ITS UNZIPPED https://github.com/DrChic0/economy-simulator/blob/main/Screenshot%202023-01-27%20114716.png?raw=true
+BEFORE YOU DO ANYTHING UNZIP ALL THE ZIPPED FOLDERS IN THE SERVICES DIRECTORY YOUR SERVICES DIRECTORY SHOULD LOOK LIKE THIS AFTER ITS UNZIPPED https://github.com/DrChic0/economy-simulator/blob/main/Screenshot%202023-01-27%20114716.png?raw=true

 This is the source code as of December 15, 2022.
 Some parts have been removed due to them being irrelevant to most people (e.g. a deployment program).
 Although it's easy to get the basics up and running, you will probably have to make many changes for it to be completely functional.